-Air leakage, or infiltration, occurs when outside air enters a house uncontrollably through cracks and openings.
-Proper air sealing a building can significantly reduce heating and cooling costs, improve building durability, create a healthier indoor environment and increase the occupants’ comfort level.
+Air leakage or infiltration occurs when outside air leaves or enters a house uncontrollably through cracks and openings.
+Proper air sealing in a building can significantly reduce heating and cooling costs, improve building durability, create a healthier indoor environment, and increase occupant comfort level.

 The cost of heating and cooling indoor air accounts for a big portion of the building’s operating expenses.
 All buildings experience a continual exchange of air, and some air exchange is desirable.
 However, minimizing excessive warm air leaking into the building during summer and out of the building during winter should be a priority for any building owner.
 Adding insulation can slow the thermal exchange of heated/cooled air.

-If you are interested in alternative energy for your house, your first step should be to learn about the different systems, their benefits, and their costs.
-While investing in alternative energy has many benefits, it is not – in most cases – cheaper than relying on traditional energy sources.
+If you are interested in alternative energy for your house or building, your first step should be to learn about the different systems, their benefits, and their costs.

 Alternatives To Window Replacement

 Property owners typically consider replacing windows an obvious energy conservation measure and are surprised when the energy analysis does not identify this renovation as a priority.
 While it is true that modern window technologies such as double-pane glass promise greater energy savings, the cost of quality window replacements is significant.
 This means other energy conservation measures provide a much better value.